mattheu/learn-wp/README.md

 - [ ] RepUse HM Webpack Helpers to compile a SCSS file.
 - [ ] Use [Asset Loader](https://github.com/humanmade/asset-loader) to load your files.
 - [ ] Set up webpack dev server so that it
+- [ ] Elasticsearch/Elasticpress
+    - [ ] Have an understanding of this integration.
+How it works.
+Why it is necessary.
+    - [ ] Running elasticpress sync CLI command.
+    - [ ] Know when a WP_Query is offloaded to Elasticsearch.
+    - [ ] Add custom data to Elasticsearch
+    - [ ] Doing custom queries.

 ## Front end concepts that are important for theme development at HM.